FREQUENTLY ASKED QUESTIONS

 2) Everyone’s feet are not the same, just like an unstable building foundation.
 When a person is tired, there will be foot pain.
 Some people will feel pain or discomfort in the forefoot and some will feel pain or discomfort in the rear.
 With age, knee and lower back pain will appear.
 Problems in the microcirculation system will arise too, such as the appearance of varicose veins.

 How does TLM Foot-Knee-Back-Arm Orthotics Center treats foot pain?

 1) For children, we will align the bone structure of the foot to its correct position using orthosis to ensure healthy growth of foot.

 2) For adult, we will do a full body musculoskeletal examination to determine if there is a strong relationship between your foot biomechanical issue and the symptoms you are experiencing.
-After which, we will adjust the bone stucture of the foot using orthosis, followed by adjustment of the body's bone structure if necessary.
+After which, we will adjust the bone structure of the foot using orthosis, followed by adjustment of the body's bone structure if necessary.
 Treatment process lasts for approximately 6 months to three year depending on the severity of your condition.